 Going by what the bag says alone you are looking at 7 minutes in the microwave.

 I found it didn't need the extra 3 minutes.
 In fact, I found the food to be borderline nuclear when I took it out of the microwave after the first four minutes.
 After a good stir, I wish they had included at least another 2 tablespoons worth of sauce.
 It seemed a bit dry.

 I also wondered where the cheese was.
 But cheese is a staple in our household so that made no difference.

-If you are wondering I kept with the meatless theme and used Trader Joe’s Meatless meatballs.
-But most meatball, chicken, or veggie product would pair well with this.
+If you are wondering I kept with the meatless theme and used Trader Joe's Meatless meatballs.
+But most meatball, chicken, or veggie products would pair well with this.

 As mentioned above this gnocchi was on the dryer side.
 I wish there was more sauce or something really special about this.
 It was good gnocchi but nothing I can beyond it's gnocchi with jarred tomato sauce.